Callumgander/CourseNotes/nand2tetris.md

 ## Hardware Simulation

-What is the simulation process?
+What is the hardware simulation process?
 - load the HDL file into the hardware simulator
 - enter values (0's and 1's) into the chip's input pins (e.g. a and b)
 - evaluate the chip's logic